Degree Creation & Oversight – UW Graduate School Skip to content

 1.5.1.1.3 Requirements

 To earn two master’s degrees in a formal concurrent degree program, a student must complete the equivalent of two Graduate School minimum degree requirements of 36 credits each for a minimum total of 72 credits.
 If one or both of the participating programs require more than the minimum of 36 credits, those additional credits may be “shared” and applied to both degrees.
 Further, a maximum of 12 credits from one master’s program, earned beyond the 36 credit minimum, may be applied in the second master’s program towards the Graduate School minimum of 36 credits required.
 In this case, the minimum number of additional credits for the second degree, with the 12 approved credits, is 24.
 In all cases the total minimum required credits remains 72.
 For formal concurrent degree programs, both programs must approve the shared credits counting toward both degrees.
 A formal concurrent degree program may allow a shared thesis as described within the formal concurrent degree proposal.
-The proposing programs should follow the best practices guidelines developed by the Graduate School Council (Concurrent Degrees Shared Thesis Best Practices) and articulate these in the proposal sent to the Graduate School.
+The proposing programs should follow the best practices guidelines developed by the Graduate School Council and articulate these in the proposal sent to the Graduate School.

 For formal Ph.D./master’s degree concurrent programs, up to 12 credits earned toward a Ph.D. degree may be counted toward a master’s degree in another program with the approval of both degree offering units.